-Variety is key at this sun-drenched Middle Eastern inspired South Yarra eatery.
+Variety is key at Middle South East, a sun-drenched Middle Eastern inspired South Yarra eatery.

 Food: Waffles, Haloumi Burger, Benedict

 Eating at Middle South East is an enjoyable experience.
 It attracts a mixed range of customers, looks like a restaurant, but feels like a cafe.
 Service was good – if anything a little too attentive – but we were well looked after throughout our visit.
 The light wood and huge windows make it a bright and beautiful space, the rustic red and orange undertones help link this eatery to its Middle Eastern inspiration.